Statement execution

 2. Log output range

-SQL Query History provides the ability to set the date interval in which the queries were output.
+Query History provides the ability to set the date interval in which the queries were output.
 It is possible to view the entire list for any period, with any selected time range.

 3. Group by column

 This option allows grouping the completed statements by any required column in the table.
 To do this, just drag the selected column to the panel above the list.
-The SQL Query History will display the results immediately.
+Query History will display the results immediately.

 4. Open in a new SQL window or copy to clipboard